 has had security incidents involving malicious skills); and Hermes runs natively in the Python

 ecosystem.
-See HERMES.md for the full side-by-side.
+See docs/why-hermes.md for the full side-by-side.

 Quick start